MaxandreJ/Ultrasound_4D_Images_Analyser/README.md

 these into English if you feel like it (just fork my repository or send me an email so we can collaborate).
 Or you can also use a dictionary and learn 50 words of French.

 The application was developped by Maxandre Jacqueline, student at Ecole Centrale Paris, for his final internship.
+It uses object oriented programming (OOP) and the model-view-controller design pattern.

 ### Français